spacedevin/cpanel-import/readme.md

 	usage: script.php username password [domainname] [groupname] [mysqluser] [mysqlpass]

 this script currently only supports:
-- creation of users and assigning to a grou
+* creation of users and assigning to a group
-- creation of apache2 host file and symlinking it to active
+* creation of apache2 host file and symlinking it to active
-- moving of all publi_html files
+* moving of all publi_html files
-- creationg of log directories
+* creationg of log directories
-- creation of mysql dbs and users
+* creation of mysql dbs and users